BrAtUkA/PySockets-p2p/README.md

  Current Clients:  0

 ```
+# Hosting and Adding Address to The Server:

-Hosts Can Join this Server by Running The Following Command:
+Hosts Can add thier address to the Server by Running The Following Command:
 ```
 >>host.py <Server_ip> <Server_port> <Host_username>
 --